Consumer Medicine Information

 If these events persist, you should consult your doctor.

-Keep Agrylin Capsules in a cool dry place where the temperature stays below 25°C.
+Keep AGRYLIN in a cool dry place where the temperature stays below 25°C.

 Do not store it or any other medicine in the bathroom or near a sink.